-- (b) Eating - (c) Bathing - (d) Dressing - (e) Personal hygiene - 2.
+- B. In addition to A, Supervised Living Services must include: - 1.
+Direct personal care assistance activities such as: - (a) Grooming - (b) Eating - (c) Bathing - (d) Dressing - (e) Personal hygiene - 2.
 Instrumental activities of daily living which include: - (a) Assistance with planning and preparing meals - (b) Cleaning - (c) Transportation or assistance with securing transportation - (d) Assistance with ambulation and mobility - (e) Supervision of the individual's safety and security - (f) Banking - (g) Shopping - (h) Budgeting - (i) Facilitation of the individual's inclusion in community activities - (j) Use of natural supports and typical community services available to all people - (k) Social interaction - (l) Participation in leisure activities - (m) Development of socially valued behaviors - (n) Assistance with scheduling and attending appointments - 3.
-Activities to promote independence as well as care and assistance with activities of daily living when the individual is dependent on others to ensure health and safety. - 4.
+Activities to promote independence as well

+- as care and assistance with activities of daily living when the individual is dependent on others to ensure health and safety. - 4.
 Assisting individuals in monitoring their health and/or physical condition and maintaining documentation of the following in each person's record.
-Such as: - (a) Assistance with making doctor/dentist/optical appointments; - (b) Transporting and accompanying

-- individuals to such appointments; and - (c) Conversations with the medical professional, if the individual gives consent. - 5.
+Such as: - (a) Assistance with making doctor/dentist/optical appointments; - (b) Transporting and accompanying individuals to such appointments; and - (c) Conversations with the medical professional, if the individual gives consent. - 5.
 Transporting individuals to and from community activities, other places of the individual's choice (within the provider's approved geographic region), work, and other sites as documented in the individual plan. - 6.
 Accommodations must be made when an individual(s) wants to remain at home rather than joining group activities or if the individual is ill and must stay home from day activities. - 7.
 If Supervised Living staff members have been unable to participate in the development of the individual's plan, staff must be trained regarding the individual's plan prior to beginning work with the individual.
 This training must be documented. - 8.
 Nursing services are considered a component of Supervised Living services and must be provided in accordance with the MS Nursing Practice Act.

-An amendment will be made to add a A new rule was added in Chapter 16 of the DMH Operational Standards to address specific HCBS setting requirements not already addressed in the above referenced rules effective 7/1/2016.
-An amendment will be made to add a A new rule was added in Chapter 30 of the DMH Operational Standards to address rental and/or lease agreements in addition to the already required fee agreements effective 7/1/2016.
+A new rule was added in Chapter 16 of the DMH Operational Standards to address specific HCBS setting requirements not already addressed in the above referenced rules effective 7/1/2016.
+A new rule was added in Chapter 30 of the DMH Operational

+Standards to address rental and/or lease agreements in addition to the already required fee agreements effective 7/1/2016.